How do you bill for your services?

 Is there someone on the team to answer quick questions?

-Yes, Ellis, Yvonne and Beth will all respond to quick questions within 24 hours and usually much more quickly.
+Yes, Ellis, Yvonne and Melinda will all respond to quick questions within 24 hours and usually much more quickly.

 Can I get direct access to an attorney when I call?